opf/openproject/docs/user-guide/time-and-costs/reporting/README.md

 Multiple projects can be selected by adding a **Projects** filter.
 Depending on your rights in the project, multiple users can also be selected.
 This way you can filter the time and cost entries exactly to your need, depending on the time, work or user you want to see.

-The results will the be displayed in the time and cost report below.
+The results will then be displayed in the time and cost report below.

 ![filter-time-and-costs-report](image-20210305134143475.png)